Kadam-Tushar/Issue-Classifier/README.md

 # Issue-Classifier

 Our submission for [NLBSE 2022](https://nlbse2022.github.io/) in the tool competition track.
+(Humble flex - We came 2nd! :sunglasses:)